-Trap density (number of traps per unit area) is a critical factor for effective fruit fly surveys and it should be designed based on target fruit fly specific frap efficiency, cultivation practices, and other biotic and abiotic factors.
-Density may change depending on the programme phase, with different densities required during the est dishment of FF-PFA and the maintenance phase.
-Trap density also depends on the risk associated with potential pathways for entry into the designated PFA.
+Trap density (number of traps per unit area) is a cricical factor for effective fruit fly surveys and it should be designed based on target fruit fly species, tap efficiency, cultivation practices, and other biotic and abiotic factors.
+Density may thank depending on the programme phase, with different densities required during the establishment of FCDEA and the maintenance phase.
+Trap density also depends on the risk associated with establishment of rentry into the designated PFA.

-Trap deployment (determ atio of the specific location of the traps)
+Trap deployment (determination of the specific location of the traps)

-In a FF-PFA program ne, at extensive trapping network should be deployed over the entire area.
-The trapping network layour all depend on the characteristics of the area, host distribution and the biology of the fruit fly of concern.
-One of the most important features of trap placement is the selection of a proper location and trap site within the host plant.
-The application of GPS and geographic information systems (GIS) are useful tools for management of a trapping network.
+In a FF-PFA programme, an extensive tropping network should be deployed over the entire area.
+The trapping network layout and lepted on the characteristics of the area, host distribution and the biology of the fruit fly of corpern.
+One of the most important features of trap placement is the selection of a proper location and trapsice within the host plant.
+The application of GPS and geographic information systems (GIS) are useful topls for management of a trapping network.